 Play at the Rare Air Trampoline Park

 Warm up with some indoor activity at Rare Air, where kids of all ages can literally bounce off the walls.
 The matrix of open-jump trampolines is home to air jumping, flipping, dodgeball, and balance games.
-There’s even a designated junior court area for the younger kids to enjoy.
+There’s even a designated junior court area for the younger kids to enjoy and an indoor rock climbing wall.
 It’s the perfect place to get out of the cold.
 Check Rare Air’s website for details about waivers, prices, family nights, toddler time, and seasonal camps.

 Skate at Cal Skate